-There are so many challenges we are all facing right now that it is hard to know what direction to look in.
-Here in Nashville in March 2020 we faced a tornado that destroyed or disrupted many of our family and friend’s homes and businesses, and then COVID-19 which has now shut down many parts of our lives.
+There are so many challenges we are all facing right now that it is hard to know what direction to look in sometimes.
+Here in Nashville, March brought a tornado that destroyed or disrupted many of our family and friend’s homes and businesses, and then COVID-19 which has now shut down many parts of our lives.
 While the “storm” is not over yet, we have seen love shown from friends and strangers, and in the midst of all of this, is the search for gratitude.

 We had classes scheduled at The Spring House for the entire year of 2020; many of which are now on hold.
 In the meantime, our passion is still to try to support everyone in being able to grow their own food and get their hands in the dirt, so we are launching is The Seed Revolution.
 This is a movement about the power of a seed.
 It is about living locally, growing our own food, and learning to live life in community with each other and with the green world around us.
 We hope you will visit the site and become part of the revolution.

-Peace & love, Robert & Joni McKeown (May 2020)
+Peace & love, Robert & Joni McKeown